-The Ministry of Energy, Development and Environmental Protection (MoEDEP), former Ministry for Environment and Spatial Planning, is the key institution in the Republic of Serbia responsible for formulation and implementation of environmental policy matters.
+The Ministry of Energy, Development and Environmental Protection (MoEDEP), former Ministry for Environment and Spatial Planning is the key institution in Serbia responsible for formulation and implementation of environmental policy matters.

 The environmental legislation currently in force in Republic of Serbia is summarized in Appendix III.